10 tips to make summer travel a breeze

 - Sleep in places that are air conditioned or screened against bugs

 Learn more and find additional travel tips from the Centers for Disease Control and Prevention.

 Save time with mobile check-in.
-You can check in and receive your boarding pass directly on your mobile device by using the United app or by accessing our mobile website at m.united.com.
+You can check in and receive your boarding pass directly on your mobile device by using the United app.
 With your boarding pass right on your device, you simply scan the barcode at airport security checkpoints and at the gate during boarding.

 You can also check in online and print out your boarding pass or request to have your boarding pass sent to your mobile device.

-5. Ensure that you have all your personal items
+6. Ensure that you have all your personal items including necessary documentation

 Make a checklist.
-Before heading out the door, double-check that you have all of your personal items, including travel documents, ID, house keys, medicine and other valuables you may need on your trip.
+Before heading out the door, double-check that you have all your personal items, including travel documents, ID, house keys, medicine and other valuables you may need on your trip.
 For international travel, please make sure that you have all the necessary documentation before arriving at the airport.
 Learn more about international travel document requirements

 Hit refresh.
-Check the United app regularly for the latest updates, weather conditions, flight status, gate information and seat assignments.
+Check the United app regularly for the latest updates, weather conditions, flight status, and gate and seat assignments.
 You can also visit our important notices page to find important information and updates about travel waivers, international travel, TSA and security, airports and United Club℠ locations.